Robb Nen: San Francisco Giants (1998–2002)

 The Angels tacked on another run in the eighth with a lead-off home run by Darin Erstad.
 After two more runners reached base safely in the eighth, Nen came in to relieve Tim Worrell and try to protect what was now a shaky one-run Giants lead.
 Nen was unable to shut down the Angels' surge, and gave up a two-run double to eventual series MVP Troy Glaus, which put the Angels ahead by one run.
 They hung on to win the game, and won the series following a win the next day.
 Nen pitched with full awareness that he was likely jeopardizing his career and remains admired by Giants' fans for his self-sacrifice.
 It was, in fact, his final appearance.
 The eight save opportunities (with seven saved) in one postseason is a record, tied in 2015 by Jeurys Familia; the seven saves ties the mark with five other pitchers (John Wetteland, Troy Percival, Brad Lidge, Koji Uehara and Greg Holland).

 During the next two seasons, Nen spent time rehabilitating from three surgeries for a torn rotator cuff that he had aggravated during the middle of the 2002 season.
 The tear went through 40 to 75% of his right shoulder.
 When his contract with the Giants ended after the 2004 season, Nen filed for free agency but was not picked up by any team.

 On February 20, 2005, Nen formally announced his retirement.
 He is the all-time saves leader for the Giants with 206 saves.
 His locker was maintained throughout the 2003 and 2004 seasons as he last left it and was formally retired in 2005, but his jersey continued to hang in the locker room both at home and on the road.
 He would have a day dedicated to him in San Francisco at their home park (known at the time as SBC Park) on July 9 of that year; he noted at the time of his retirement that he had no regrets for how his career ended.

 Pitching style

 Nen was known for an unusual delivery in which he tapped his toe on the ground before releasing the ball.
 His signature pitch, a slider, was nicknamed "The Terminator" with a velocity of up to 92 mph.
 In addition to the slider, Nen had a fastball that reached the upper 90s.
 A splitter rounded out Nen's pitching arsenal.

-Post MLB career
+Post-playing career

 Nen joined the Giants' baseball operations department as an instructor on both the major and minor league levels, while also advising general manager Brian Sabean on an as-needed basis.